 If the foreign corporation has none of these financial statements, then the net income (loss) derived from the set(s) of books described in question D is used to report net income (loss) on line 4, excluding disregarded entities.
 All disregarded entities are reported on Part I, line 5.
-For corporation's other than banks, the set(s) of books described in question D are those that give rise to U.S. booked liabilities under Regulations section 1.882-5(d)(2) and Temporary Regulations section 1.882-5T(d)(2)(ii), and not under Temporary Regulations section 1.882-5T(d)(2)(iii).
+For corporations other than banks, the set(s) of books described in question D are those that give rise to U.S. booked liabilities under Regulations section 1.882-5(d)(2)(ii).